AdaCore/gnatstudio/docs/users_guide/environment.rst

 The following environment variables can be set to override some default settings in GPS:

-*GPS_ROOT*
-  .. index:: GPS_ROOT

-  Override the default root directory specified when GPS is built (during the *configure* process, see the file `INSTALL` in the GPS sources for more details) to access information such as the location of the translation files.

 *GPS_HOME*
   .. index:: GPS_HOME
   .. index:: Windows